Cart

 3.2.
 Purchase Motivations

-Contrary to popular belief, price is no longer the only or even the main reason for choosing to shop for second-hand products.
+Contrary to popular belief, price is no longer the only or even the main reason for choosing to buy second-hand products.
 Consumer research from 2026 shows three equally important motivation groups:

 1. Seeking uniqueness and expressing style (42%)

-Consumers, especially from Generation Z, treat circular fashion stores as places to discover unique, unusual wardrobe items that allow them to stand out from the crowd.
+Consumers, especially from Generation Z, see circular fashion stores as places to discover unique, unusual wardrobe pieces that allow them to stand out from the crowd.
 In the era of mass production, authenticity and uniqueness have become the most desired traits.
-That is why more and more people are looking for vintage and retro wardrobe items.
+That’s why more and more people are looking for vintage and retro wardrobe items.

 2. Environmental awareness and sustainable development (36%)